Lajes Field: World War II

-Post-War
+Post-war

 The United States and the United Kingdom transferred control of Lajes back to Portugal in 1946.
 The Portuguese redesignated Lajes as Air Base No. 4 and assigned it to the air branch of the Portuguese Army.
 However, talks between the U.S. and Portugal began about extending the American stay in the Azores.
 A temporary agreement was reached between the U.S. and Portuguese governments giving the U.S. military rights to Lajes Field for an additional 18 months: the relationship between the Portuguese and American governments continues to this day, where the U.S. military resides under a tenancy status, and the Portuguese government retaining rights of ownership to the land and infrastructure.
 Lajes Field remains Portuguese Air Base 4 under the direction of Headquarters Azores Air Zone commanded by Portuguese Air Force brigadeiro (equal to a U.S. two-star general).

 In 1947, the Portuguese Esquadra 41 started to operate from Lajes, equipped with Boeing SB-17, Grumman HU-16 Albatross, Douglas C-54 Skymaster and, later Sikorsky H-19 helicopters.
 In 1952, the U.S. Air Force activated the 57th Air Rescue Squadron at Lajes Field, where it was based until inactivated in 1972.
 These units were responsible for the search and rescue (SAR) operations in the Atlantic between Europe and North America.

 In 1949, the North Atlantic Treaty Organization (NATO) military alliance was established.
-Portugal, the United States, the United Kingdom, Canada, and various (other) western European countries were charter members of NATO.
+Portugal, the United States, the United Kingdom, Canada, and other western European countries were charter members of NATO.
 By reason of the NATO alliance, Lajes was available for use by those countries, and the use of Lajes was one of Portugal's primary contributions to the alliance.
-However, use of Lajes Field by the United States military is secured by a Status of Forces Agreement (SOFA) outside the NATO SOFA.
+However, use of Lajes Field by the U.S. Department of Defense takes place under a U.S.-Portuguese Status of Forces Agreement (SOFA), separate and in addition to NATO arrangements.

-In 1953, Lynde D. McCormick, the Commander-in-Chief of United States Atlantic Command organized a subordinate unified command in the Azores called U.S. Forces Azores (USFORAZ).
+In 1953, Admiral Lynde D. McCormick, the Commander-in-Chief, United States Atlantic Command organized a subordinate unified command in the Azores called U.S. Forces Azores (USFORAZ).
 A small staff of United States Army, United States Air Force, and United States Marine Corps personnel composed the joint staff of USFORAZ, serving as the liaison between the U.S. and the Portuguese in the Azores.